mirekphd/gbdt-algos-performance-tests/README.md

 ## Performance comparison of competing GBDT algorithms

-I compared computational efficiency of the latest versions of GBDT algos - lightgbm and xgboost – in GPU "alone" (i.e. with a single CPU thread) and in CPU alone (from 1 to 64 threads).
+I compared computational efficiency of the latest versions of GBDT algos - lightgbm and xgboost – in GPU "alone" (i.e. with a single CPU thread) and in CPU alone (using from 1 to 64 threads).

 ### Conclusions

-- lightgbm has an excellent CPU implementation, while xgboost - an excellent GPU one, but we one should rather avoid using lightgbm in GPU or xgboosta in CPU alone,
+- lightgbm has an excellent CPU implementation, while xgboost - an excellent GPU one, but we one should rather avoid using lightgbm in GPU or xgboost in CPU alone,

 - in CPU alone lightgbm is substantially faster than xgboost, in fact comparable to (or only slightly slower than) xgboost in the GPU,